vkbansal/eslint-plugin-jsx-control-statements/README.md

 * [jsx-otherwise-once-last](docs/rules/jsx-otherwise-once-last.md): Warn when `Otherwise` tag is used more than once inside `Choose` and is not last child.
 * [jsx-use-if-tag](docs/rules/jsx-use-if-tag.md): Use `If` tag instead of ternary operator.
 * [jsx-when-require-condition](docs/rules/jsx-when-require-condition.md): Warn if `When` tag is missing `condition` attribute.
+* [jsx-jcs-no-undef](docs/rules/jsx-when-require-condition.md): Replaces the built-in no-undef rule with one that is tolerant of variables expressed in `<For>`
+     `each` and `index` attributes.
+Note that to stop getting errors from `no-undef` you have to turn it off and this on.

 ## Credits
 Thanks to @yannickcr for his awesome [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).

 ## License
 [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Copyright(c) [Vivek Kumar Bansal](http://vkbansal.me/)